systemic-flaws/dapp-platforms/README.md

 You enter the project in order to assist solving those problems.

-In order to do that, it is not enough that the software is open (source).

-The project must be open.
-The processes must be open.
+You think "should be easy, it is open source".

+But open source is not enough.

+It needs to be an "Open Project", with "Open Processes".

-No individual or groups of individuals should have the power to block valid contributions.
+* No individual or groups of individuals should have the power to block valid contributions.
+* No internal repositories, issue-trackers, test-servers etc.

 If you think that this is something obvious, something that all platforms have, then be ready for a surprise.